 Permanent roads, trails and landings are not suitable for growing trees.
 Tolko maintains spatial data that identifies the location and classification of existing roads within TFL 49.
 Although wider roads are often delineated as polygons in the forest inventory, many roads are too narrow to be typed as non-forest.
 Therefore, buffers representing the unproductive width of the roads are created and used to approximate the appropriate reduction to the forested land base.
 In 2009, Tolko contracted Forsite to sample the roads, trails and landings within TFL 49 and determine the true widths of the non-productive buffer.
-The widths from this study ("Estimating the Non Productive Losses Associated with Roads, Trails and Landings in TFL 49") will be used in the current analysis.
+The summary report from this study ("Estimating the Non Productive Losses Associated with Roads, Trails and Landings in TFL 49") is provided in Appendix 2, and the road widths documented in the study will be used in the current analysis.